Why Most RAG Projects Die After the Demo

 Weeks later the project stalls, answers degrade, users stop trusting it, and the system quietly gets abandoned.

-It’s because **most RAG systems are built for demos, not for reality**.
+This isn’t because RAG doesn’t work.
+It’s because most RAG systems are built for demos, not for reality.

 I’ve seen the same pattern repeat over and over — and once you notice it, you can’t unsee it.

-## The Demo Is Optimized for the Wrong Thing
+#The Demo Is Optimized for the Wrong Thing

 A demo answers one question well.